jamesrobertlloyd/GEFCOM2012/README.md

 GEFCOM2012
 ==========

-Write up and source code of entry to GEFCOM 2012
+Write up and source code of entry to GEFCOM 2012.

+Feel free to ask questions - jrl44@cam.ac.uk